 Disabling the Navigation Bar

 Some of these apps offer a simple toggle that will disable the navigation bar for you.
 Others do not offer this feature an expect you to do it for yourself.
-I was going to write a guide on enabling gesture navigation for the Xiaomi Mi A2 (after finding out the current available build of TWRP doesn’t work on the latest version of its Pie update).
+I was going to write a guide on enabling gesture navigation for the Xiaomi Mi A2 (after finding out the currently available build of TWRP doesn’t work on the latest version of its Pie update).

 Most of that tutorial involved showing you how to disable (or hide) the navigation bar so I thought it would be best to have an article up that suggested some Gesture Navigation apps you readers could try when following that guide.
 I hope to get a usable TWRP tutorial up soon but the Mi A2 doesn’t seem to be as popular as other Xiaomi devices when it comes to community developer support.